The Power of the Lever | Simple Machines Series Part 1 of 7

 Levers are everywhere once you know how to spot them:

-• Seesaws at the playground — the classic lever!
+• Seesaws at the play park — the classic lever!

 • Scissors — each handle and blade is a lever working together.